PhoenixZuko/GeoIP-Utility/README.md

     Use the exact country codes displayed in the terminal.

+#Example:
+   To extract IP ranges for all countries:  --->  "Enter country codes (0 for all countries or use comma-separated values): 0"
+   To extract IP ranges for the United States, Germany, and France: ---> Enter country codes (0 for all countries or use comma-separated values): US,DE,FR

 Use the provided ASN filter files to refine your results.

 #Step 3: Results

        The extracted results will be saved in the results/ folder:

                    Result_<country>_<filter>.txt: Filtered results by ASN.
                   Rest_<country>_<filter>.txt: IP ranges not matching the ASN filters. concatenate_shuf.txt: Combined and randomized results

+#Output
+    The script generates IP ranges in a format compatible with Masscan, making it easy to use the results directly for network scanning purposes.
+    This allows you to efficiently target IP ranges from specific countries ,  specific ASN or  all countries at once .

  Customization
 ASN Filters
 Add or modify files in the ASN-FILTERS/ folder.
 Each file should contain ASN numbers (one per line) to filter the results.